How It Works

 ConceptWhat it means

 CredentialAn API key, OAuth token, or other secret.
-Stored encrypted, never shown to agents
+Stored encrypted, never shown to agents or admins

 AgentAn AI system with a unique API key.
 References credentials by name